paulmachau/Agent-Incentive-Structure-Project/README.md

 2. **Clear Communication:** Ensure the incentive structure is clearly communicated to agents, so they understand how to maximize their earnings and what is expected of them.
 3. **Flexible Adjustments:** Be prepared to adjust the tier thresholds or compensation amounts in response to changes in agent behavior, task demand, or budgetary constraints.
 4. **Data-Driven Decisions:** Use historical and real-time data to inform any changes to the incentive structure, ensuring decisions are evidence-based.

----

-This README document provides a clear and comprehensive overview of the project, including visual aids to support the analysis and conclusions.
-The recommendations are actionable steps to ensure the ongoing success of the incentive structure.